How can I take part in the ceremony?

 - Bring one with you.

-- Buy a traditional RBL poppy wreath from the local Ypres branch of the Royal British Legion (firstname.lastname@example.org).
-The town hall on the market square (email@example.com) also has a supply of these wreaths sometimes, but not always.
+- Buy a traditional RBL poppy wreath from the local Ypres branch of the Royal British Legion (email@example.com).
+The Tourist Offiice on the market square (firstname.lastname@example.org) also has a supply of these wreaths.

 - Order one from a local florist.
 Cost varies in accordance with your own wishes, beginning at around £ 15.00 / 20 euros.